 The definition of a digital footprint

-This process isn’t inherently evil, and may often act in your favour by personalising your browsing experience so sites only showing you products you’ll be interested in purchasing, for example.
-There can also be moments, however, where you’ll be browsing and the level of personalisation you encounter, based on your digital footprint, becomes too personal.
+This process isn’t inherently evil, and can benefit you by tailoring your browsing experience to only serve you adverts that you’ll be interested in pursuing further.
+There can also be moments, however, where you’ll be browsing and the level of personalisation you encounter, based on your digital footprint, becomes intrusive.

 The downsides of your digital footprint

-While data can be used for your benefit, the same data can be used by hackers to fuel criminal enterprise.
-This may come by way of third-parties observing your method of payment, or what you may order while you’re out and about in real-life.
-Elements of your life you would normally keep private may be exposed through the exploitation of your digital footprint, inadvertently or otherwise, and subsequently used to blackmail you.
+While personal data can be utilised for good, it can also be misused by hackers to fuel cyber crime.
+This may occur as a result of third-parties observing your method of payment, or observation of your spending habits out and about on the high street.
+Elements of your life you would prefer to keep private can be exposed through exploitation of your digital footprint, inadvertently or otherwise, and subsequently used to blackmail you.

-There are several ways you can minimise these risks, however, but first, you must take into account the moving parts.
+There are several ways you can minimise these risks, but there are a number of moving parts of which you must keep track.
 When it comes to your digital footprint, for instance, there are two types: active and passive.

 Active digital footprint

-An 'active' digital footprint is the publicly traceable information that you share on the web, including Facebook updates, message board posts and Twitter rants.
-We rarely think about this type of digital footprint, but it can become a major headache in some circumstances.
+An 'active' digital footprint is the publicly traceable information that you share online, including Facebook updates, message board posts and Twitter rants.
+We rarely think about this type of digital footprint, but under the right (or the wrong) circumstances it can become a major headache.

-The most obvious example is in employment; when hiring a new member of staff, the vast majority of companies now look up potential candidates' social media profiles.
-You may have a bulletproof CV, but if your Twitter feed is a stream of complaints and insults directed at your former employer, that's likely to be a one-way ticket to the rejection pile.
+The most obvious example is in employment, which is still a very subjective and human-led task despite increasing attempts to automate it.
+When hiring a new member of staff, the vast majority of companies now look up potential candidates' social media profiles.
+You may have a bulletproof CV, but if your Twitter feed is a stream of complaints and insults directed at your former employer, that will likely prove a one-way ticket to the rejection pile.

-Similarly, many people have been undone when ill-advised social media comments came back to haunt them later.
-The UK's first youth police and crime commissioner, for example, lost her job in 2013 after prior tweets emerged that many people said were racist and homophobic.
-The government's Data Protection Bill seeks to allow people to ask social media firms to remove posts they made in childhood, which should go some way to getting rid of embarrassing views people no longer hold.
+Similarly, many people have been brought down by ill-advised social media posts being unearthed years after they were first put up.
+The UK's first youth police and crime commissioner, for example, lost her job in 2013 after racist and homophobic tweets she had made emerged.
+The government's Data Protection Act 2018 allows people to clean up their childhood social media footprint, which should go some way to getting rid of embarrassing views people no longer hold.

 Passive digital footprint

-Your passive digital footprint is made up of the information that companies are harvesting behind the scenes, such as browsing data, IP addresses and purchasing habits.
-This is often collected without us even knowing about it, and is used to target advertisements, build customer profiles and more.
+Your passive digital footprint is made up of the information that companies are harvesting behind the curtain, such as browsing data, IP addresses and purchasing habits.
+This is often collected without our full awareness, and is used for AdTech purposes, to build customer profiles and more.

-Thankfully, this data isn't usually publicly searchable, so it doesn't present much of an issue in day-to-day life - unless you're especially concerned with private companies like Google and Facebook tracking your internet activity.
+Thankfully, this data isn't usually publicly searchable, so it doesn't present much of an issue in day-to-day life - unless you're especially concerned about what private companies like Google and Facebook are tracking about your internet activity.

 Social media's security issue

-So how can you ensure that your digital footprint doesn’t become a digital problem?
-The simplest solution is to make sure not to post anything potentially embarrassing or harmful online - a good rule of thumb is to never post anything that you wouldn’t be comfortable with showing your boss or being read aloud in a full room.
+What is the best way to make sure your digital footprint doesn’t turn into a digital problem?
+The easiest solution is to ensure you don’t post anything potentially embarrassing or harmful on the web — a good rule of thumb is to never post anything that you wouldn’t be comfortable with showing to your boss or being read aloud in a full room.

-The good news is that most social networks have adjustable privacy settings, allowing you to limit who can see your profile and posts, and change whether or not new friends and followers are accepted automatically.
+Almost all social media networks give the option of adjustable privacy settings, whereby you can limit who gets to see your profile and posts, and change whether or not new followers or friends are automatically accepted.

-The final and most extreme option for managing your digital footprint is the EU’s ‘right to be forgotten’ law.
-This legislation allows people to request that search results which are "inadequate, irrelevant, or no longer relevant" be removed from search engines like Google.
-There has to be a valid reason for the request, however, so this tactic does not apply in the majority of cases.
+Lastly, the EU’s ‘right to be forgotten’ law is the most extreme avenue for managing your digital footprint.
+The legislation gives users the right to request that search results which are deemed to be "inadequate, irrelevant, or no longer relevant" be removed from search engines like Google.
+However, there needs to be a valid reason for the request, so the tactic doesn’t apply unless you can provide one.

-The best guidance is to be sensible.
-A few pictures of you on a night out are unlikely to get you fired, but posting a lengthy rant about your boss might.
-Voice your opinions on Twitter if you like, but try and refrain from spewing hateful, abusive screeds.
-Exercise good judgement and common sense, and your digital footprint will likely be just fine.
+The best guidance that can be given is simply: be sensible.
+A few pictures of you on a night out are unlikely to get you fired, but posting a soliloquy about how much you hate your boss just might.
+You are free to post your views online, but hate speech can and will come back to bite you.
+Exercise good judgement and common sense, and your digital footprint will likely lose you no sleep.